KevinAst/feature-u/docs/article/article.md

          closeSideBar}    from './comp/SideBar';

   /**
-   * Inject our Drawer/SideBar component at the root of our app, using
+   * Inject our Drawer/SideBar component at the root of our app */ export default function appWillStart({app, curRootAppElm}) {
-   * API: `injectRootAppElmForStateRouter()` required when using the
-   * `routeAspect`.
-   */
-  export default function injectRootAppElmForStateRouter(app, curRootAppElm) {
     return (
       <Drawer ref={ ref => registerDrawer(ref) }
               content={<SideBar/>}